MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-cmdline-options-proxy-settings.md

 **`--proxy-auto-detect`**

-Tells Mircrosoft Edge to try and automatically detect your proxy configuration.
+Tells Microsoft Edge to try and automatically detect your proxy configuration.
 This argument is ignored if `--proxy-server` is configured.

 **`--proxy-server=<scheme>=<uri>[:<port>][;...] | <uri>[:<port>] | "direct://"`**